vlbthambawita/deepfakebody/README.md

 More details will be updated here: www.deepfakebody.org

-## Do you want to joing with this project:
+## Do you want to join with this project:

 Please contact us: